 A spirit may be assigned to protect a particular person, place, thing, or even concept.
 Spirits may protect the priests or faithful of a religion, watch over an important family, guard a sacred religious site, or protect an ideal in the physical world.
 Spirit guardians of lost temples and other sites are common in fantasy literature and mythology.
-Ancestor and totem spirits often guide and protect particular families or tribes.
-Many people believe they have a "guardian angel" or similar spirit that watches over them, and the ancient Romans believed in the concept of the genius or personal guardian spirit.
+Ancestor and totem spirits often guide and protect particular families or tribes. usually in the form of blight and plague.
+Although the church condemned them, the Benandanti maintained they were not evil and that they were doing God's work against the forces of evil.
+Only under torture did any of the Benandanti confess to being in league with the Devil.